ska-telescope/sdp-prototype/src/config_db/SCHEMA.md

     }
 }
 ```
+There are two types of processing - Real-time processing and batch (offline) processing:
+Real-time processing starts immediately, as it directly correspond to an observation
+that is about to start.
+Batch (offline) processing will be inserted into a
+scheduling queue managed by the SDP, where they will typically be executed according to
+resource availability.

 Valid types are `realtime` and `batch`.
 The workflow tag identifies
 the workflow script version as well as the required underlying